NGINX Amplify Agent

 What System Resources are Required?

-We work hard to make the agent consume as little memory and CPU as possible.
-Usually, it should be under 10% of CPU usage and a few dozen MBs of RSS memory.
-If you notice any anomalies in the system resource consumption, please fill in a support ticket through Intercom.
+Under 10% of the CPU and a few dozen MBs of RSS memory will be consumed.
+If you notice any anomalies in the system resource consumption, please submit a support request through https://my.f5.com/, please attach the debug log to the support case.

 How Do I Restart NGINX Amplify Agent?